cdcrabtree/campushri/content/home/about.md

 The inaugural rankings :bar_chart: will be released in _Summer 2019_.
 We will also release the [raw data](#) and the open-source software we've developed to create it.

-If you're interesting in learning more, please sign up for [our mailing list :email:](#).
+If you're interested in learning more, please sign up for [our mailing list :email:](#).